AppCivico/appcivico-ckan-comovamos/README.md

 It supports the [datastore](http://docs.ckan.org/en/latest/maintaining/datastore.html) & [ckanext-spatial](https://github.com/ckan/ckanext-spatial)

 ##### Data Dockerfile
-The data container is optional but recommended.
-It exposes two volumes to store the Postgres data `($PGDATA)` & CKAN FileStore.
+It exposes two volumes to store the Postgres data `($PGDATA)` & CKAN FileStore AND Solr.
 This means you can recreate / app containers without losing your data.

 ##### Solr Dockerfile
 The Solr container runs version 4.10.1.
 This can easily be changed by customising SOLR_VERSION in the Dockerfile.